 Designated picnic grounds are nowhere to be found in the French countryside, which made the prospect of an old-fashioned pique-nique all that more serendipitous.
 I was delighted when we happened upon the perfect location to lay out our wares.
 A small spread of savoury terrines, rich pates, vegetable salad and fruit tarts rounded out the offerings that would typically fill a French picnic basket.

 I had planned ahead for just such a spontaneous picnic in the countryside!
-With a festive tablecloth and napkins brought from home, I was able to transform a humble pair of ancient limestone blocks into a romantic table setting,
+With a festive tablecloth and napkins brought from home, I was able to transform a humble pair of ancient limestone blocks into a romantic table setting.

-then we broke bread in the shady enclave with a view to the sunlit belltower of a nearby parish church.
-Our pique-nique was quite the authentic French experience,
+Then we broke bread in the shady enclave with a view to the sunlit belltower of a nearby parish church.
+Our pique-nique was quite the authentic French experience.

-and even afforded a perspective on the distant Seine River.
+It even afforded a perspective on the distant Seine River.